rukundob451/rukundob451/README.md

 ### Hi, I'm Benjamin, a passionate programmer from Uganda 👋

-- 🔭 I’m currently working on Flutter Application Development using the dart programming language
+- 🔭 I’m currently working on Flutter Application Development using the dart programming language, python with Flask
 - 🌱 I’m currently learning Flutter and Dart languages to develop vast mobile applications and PHP
 - 👯 I’m looking to collaborate on Flutter projects
 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 📫 How to reach me: rukundob32@gmail.com
-- ⚡ Fun fact: Really like getting to learn new things in technology and putting them to it to use and a PHP enthusiast, learning, and striving to make a difference.
+- ⚡ Fun fact: Really like getting to learn new things in technology and putting them to it to use, learning, and striving to make a difference.

 ------------------------
 ## ☎️ Get in touch